Engagement Rings Melbourne

 Engagement ring band

-While picking the band might not seem important compared to choosing the diamond, the ring band will affect the overall look.
+While picking the band might not seem important compared to choosing the stone, the ring band will affect the overall look.
 White gold and platinum are popular choices for colourless or near-colourless diamonds (colour rating between D-G) as they highlight the diamond’s colourlessness.
-They also make for a modern engagement ring look.
+They also make for a modern appearance.

-What’s the difference between diamond ring setting and style?
+What’s the difference between ring setting and style?

 An engagement ring setting highlights the beauty of a diamond and how it’s held in place.
 The style refers to the overall design that the ring setting helps create, such as a solitaire, halo or trilogy stone.

-Claws can be rounded, pointed, flat, or V-shaped depending on your design preference, the shape of the diamond being held and the security for the diamond that style offers.
+Claws can be rounded, pointed, flat, or V-shaped depending on your design preference, the shape of the diamond being held and the security that style offers.

 Other settings that are regularly chosen include bezel, which is popular as the setting encircles the diamond for extra security and is suitable for an active lifestyle or tension, for a more contemporary look.